ralphkw1/brief4vscode/README.md

 <div style="background-color:#F5FFFF">
 <h2 style="color:#0000AA">Brief Text Editor Emulation for Visual Studio Code</h2>
-<p>This plug-in adds key bindings and functionality that attempts to emulate many features of the original BRIEF MS-DOS application.
+<p>This plug-in adds key bindings and functionality that attempts to emulate many features of the original BRIEF MS-DOS application.</p>
+<p>Some history.
 BRIEF (Basic Re-configurable Interactive Editing Facility) was a popular programmer's text editor in the late 1980s and early 1990s.
 Developed by UnderWare Inc, it was quite powerful and feature rich for its time.
-See the Wikipedia page &quot;<a href="https://en.wikipedia.org/wiki/Brief_(text_editor)" target="_blank">Brief (text editor)</a>&quot;.</p>
+For more information, see the Wikipedia page &quot;<a href="https://en.wikipedia.org/wiki/Brief_(text_editor)" target="_blank">Brief (text editor)</a>&quot;.</p>
+<p>I created this project as an exercise for me to learn Visual Studio Code extension development; Just having fun.
+I don't think that there is a high demand for Brief emulation anywhere.
+Also, I have always really liked the Brief key assignments and feature set and I try and set it up in any editor I use.
+So if you are/were also into Brief, I hope you enjoy using this.</p>
 <h3 style="color:#0000AA">Installation</h3>
 <p>After you install the plug-in, it should just start working.</p>
 <h3 style="color:#0000AA">Commands</h3>
-<p>The following are the key bindings and commands implemented by the plugin.
-Some Brief functionality is currently the Visual Studio Code default, or close enough.
-No changes to mouse functionality.</p>
+<p>The following are the key bindings and commands implemented by the plugin.</p>
+<p> Some Brief functionality is currently the Visual Studio Code default, or close enough.</p>
+<p> No intentional changes to mouse functionality.</p>
+<p> None of the commands will work unless the cursor is in an active "TextDocument".
+This is done so the extension won't interfere with existing functionality.</p>
-<p>If you are looking for the full Brief command set, try the following link. &quot;<a href="https://christopoulos.users.sourceforge.net/cbrief/brief.php" target="_blank">About BRIEF Text Editor</a>&quot;.
-Otherwise, search for it with your favorite search engine.</p>
+<p>If you are looking for implementations of the full Brief command set, you may try the following link, as long as it still works. &quot;<a href="https://christopoulos.users.sourceforge.net/cbrief/brief.php" target="_blank">About BRIEF Text Editor</a>&quot;.
+Otherwise, search for it with your favorite search engine and see what you can find.</p>
 </div>
 <table style="background-color:#F5FFFF">
     <caption style="color:#0000AA; background-color:#F5FFFF">Help and Undo/Redo</caption>